What is an Agriculture Monitoring system?

 Early detection of problems

 Agriculture sensors can help farmers to detect problems such as pests, diseases, or nutrient deficiencies before they become severe.
-This can allow for timely intervention, minimizing the impact on crop yield and quality.
+This can allow for timely intervention, minimizing crop yield and quality impact.

 Efficient use of resources